5. Project Models to a Single Scenario

 To predict selected models for a single scenario, you need a

-object and the corresponding predictor
+fitted_models object and the corresponding variables.
+These

-variables (or columns in the data.frame
+data.frame.
+The names of the variables (or columns in the

-match those used for model calibration or those used when running PCA
+calibration or those used when running PCA (if

-was set in the
+do_pca = TRUE was set in the prepare_data()

 Predict to SpatRaster